-The deadlines for enrolled William and Mary students to apply to the Majors Program are February 15 for fall admission and October 1 for spring admission.
+The deadlines for enrolled William and Mary students to apply to the Majors Program are February 1 for fall admission and October 1 for spring admission.
 Applications from enrolled William and Mary students received after the application deadline will be considered only if the admissions limit has not been attained.
-Late applicants and transfer students should contact the Office of Undergraduate Studies in the Mason School of Business for additional information.
+Late applicants and transfer students should contact the Undergraduate Business Program in the Mason School of Business for additional information.
 Appeals from students who are denied admission should be directed to the Committee on Admissions, Academic Status and Degrees of the Mason School of Business.